-Instructor: Pardos
+Instructor: Mintrop

-Also listed as: INFO C260F

-Machine Learning in Education: Read Less [-]
+Good Schools for All Children: Read Less [-]

 EDUC 261A Organization Theory in Education and Other Social Services 3 Units

-Terms offered: Fall 2021, Spring 2020, Spring 2019
+Terms offered: Fall 2022, Fall 2021, Spring 2020

 Concepts of power, authority, legitimacy, professions, controls, incentives, etc., as they apply to education or other social services.

 Organization Theory in Education and Other Social Services: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

-Instructor: Fuller Organization Theory in Education and Other Social Services: Read Less [-] EDUC 262A Urban School Leadership and Management 1 3 Units Terms offered: Spring 2022, Summer 2006 10 Week Session, Summer 2005 10 Week Session The purpose of this course is to ground aspiring urban leaders in the essential ideas and values that guide their work in schools and their studies in the Principal Leadership Institute.
+Instructor: Fuller Organization Theory in Education and Other Social Services: Read Less EDUC 262A Urban School Leadership and Management 1 3 Units Terms offered: Spring 2023, Spring 2022, Summer 2006 10 Week Session The purpose of this course is to ground aspiring urban leaders in the essential ideas and values that guide their work in schools and their studies in the Principal Leadership Institute.
 It provides opportunities for future school leaders to deepen their notions of what socially just schools look like, and why; to analyze the challenges to creating socially just schools in urban centers; and to imagine the possible actions that leaders can take to promote such schools.
 Urban School Leadership and Management 1: Read More [+] Rules & Requirements Prerequisites: Admission to the Principal Leadership Institute Program Hours & Format Summer: 6 weeks - 8 hours of lecture per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.